DmitriBogdanov/UTL/docs/module_parallel.md

 **Q:** Are there any improvement to be made in terms of performance?

-**A:** "Ideal" work-stealing executor would likely use a global lock-free MPMC queue for external tasks and per-thread Chase-Lev SPMC lock-free queues for task stealing.
+**A:** Indeed.
+"Ideal" work-stealing executor would likely use a global lock-free MPMC queue for external tasks and per-thread Chase-Lev SPMC lock-free queues for task stealing.
 "Ideal" thread pool would also use a custom implementation of `std::function<>` (something closer to `std::move_only_function<>` from C++23).
 Unfortunately all of those things are highly complex and there are very few clean and correct implementations out there.
-A proper lock-free MPMC queue implementation with exception correctness would be higher in size and complexity than this entire library, the same applies to custom delegates and SPMC queues, which is why they are usually pulled in as dependencies.
+A proper lock-free MPMC queue implementation with exception correctness alone would be higher in size and complexity than this entire library, the same applies to custom delegates and SPMC queues, which is why they are usually pulled in as dependencies.
 This implementation tries to do the best it can while keeping the thread pool logic simple enough to be copy-pastable into a different project.
+Additional gains can also be made by getting rid of `wait()` and making the API a bit more rigid.
+It is also likely that some locks can be replaced with atomics.

 **Q:** Is it possible to cause deadlocks?